ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The place such URIs are specified (see (#policy-record-format)) allows a list of these to be provided.
 The list of URIs is separated by commas (ASCII 0x2c).
-A report **SHOULD** be sent to each listed URI provided in the DMARC record.
+A report **SHOULD** be sent to each listed URI provided in the DMARC Policy Record.

 A formal definition is provided in (#formal-definition).

 ##  DMARC Policy Record Format {#policy-record-format}

-DMARC records follow the extensible "tag-value" syntax for DNS-based key records defined in DKIM [@!RFC6376].
+DMARC Policy Records follow the extensible "tag-value" syntax for DNS-based key records defined in DKIM [@!RFC6376].

 (#iana-considerations) creates a registry for known DMARC tags and